-Actions Scope Target 112 Value and base year Status Results 2024 SDGs (Agenda 2030) BIODIVE RSITY AND EC OSYSTEMS Development and implementation of the Plan for the protection and enhancement of biodiversity and ecosystems and wildlife, which includes, among other initiatives, biodiversity hotspots in areas relevant to railways, green works as part of new infrastructure projects, and interventions for the functionality of ecoducts to ensure the permeability of the railroad infrastructure Development of the "Plan for the protection and enhancement of Biodiversity and ecosystems and widlife" by 2026; start of operations on Implementation Plans by 2029 N.A.
+Levers an d Actions Scope Target 112 Value and base year Status Results 2024 SDGs (Agenda 2030) BIODIVER SITY AND EC OSYSTEMS tion of the F and enhance and ecosys includes, ar biodiversity to railways, of new infro intervention ecoducts to ment and impl Plan for the prof cement of biodi tems and wildli nong other initi r hotspots in are green works a astructure proje is for the function ensure the per ad infrastructure tection iversity ife, which atives, eas relevant is part cts, and onality of meability Development of the "Plan for the protection and enhancement of Biodiversity and ecosystems and wildlife" by 2026; start of operations on Implementation Plans by 2029 N.A.
 To be started N.A.
-9 12 15
+9 12 15 Key Value Railway Road Freight Urban Contribution chain